christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The Dacian gold mines (100 BC – 100 AD) funded the "Roman" Empire.
 Asander, King of Bosporus (Julius Caesar), was the richest man in the world.

 **c.
-110 BCE–17 BCE: Asander/Julius Caesar**

-Asander (c.
-110–17 BCE) was the Bosporan Dragon King who was also Julius Caesar (Rome), Mithridates Chrestus (Pontus), Ptolemy of Cyprus (Egypt), Azes I (India), and Wang Mang (China).
-Asander = Asa-ander = "Serpent-Lord-Man."
-His reign ended with the "assassination" of Julius Caesar (44 BCE)—a ritual death that preceded his "resurrection" as Azes I in India.

-**c.
-69–30 BCE: Cleopatra/Dynamis**

-Cleopatra VII was the same person as Dynamis, Queen of Bosporus, and Pythodorida Philometor.
-Dynamis = "Serpent-Power" (from Egyptian Denwen, the fiery serpent).
-She was married to her father Mark Antony/Herod/Mithridates VI, and to her brother Ptolemy XIII/Augustus/Rhoemetalces I.

-**c.
 30–375 AD: Tochari (Bactria)**

 The Kushan Empire (1st-3rd c.
 CE) claimed descent from the Yuezhi.
 Their title for king was Shaonano Shao—"King of Kings"—a direct translation of the Bosporan Basileus Basileon and the Achaemenid Xšāyaθiya Xšāyaθiyānām.